Special reception needs of vulnerable groups

 SAI Guidelines provide additional specific activities and services in favour of unaccompanied minors and in particular the activation of services aimed at promoting family foster care, supporting the paths of autonomy, also by promoting forms of support for housing autonomy in the transition to adulthood, encouraging the connection with the voluntary guardians.
 It also provides specialised services dedicated to minors with particular vulnerabilities.[48]

-As of February 2023, 6,299 places for unaccompanied foreign minors were financed in 214 SAI projects.[43]
-The number of places dedicated to unaccompanied children within the SAI network of reception projects has been increased in 2021,[44] but still falls short of current needs, given the over 19,000 unaccompanied children currently present in the reception system.[45]
+As of November 2023, 6,006 places for unaccompanied foreign minors were financed in SAI projects.[49]
+The number of places dedicated to unaccompanied children still falls short of current needs, given the over 6,240 unaccompanied children currently present in the first reception system.[50]

 First reception centres and CAS for unaccompanied children